General Info – summary

 Tree

-This tall, straight Tree has a smooth, light grey Stem (main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis).
+This tall (to 30m), straight, unarmed Tree has a smooth, light grey Stem (main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis).
 Most lower branches soon fall (photo 763) resulting in the tree being unbranched for a long distance and, when branches do occur, they tend to arch upwards.
 The tree may reach an impressive height in excess of 30m.
 The diameter of the slender trunk may reach 50cm.
 In large trees the trunk may become slightly fissured.
 The smooth Bark is pale grey to brown (photo 660).
 The tree has a sparse spreading Crown with huge leaves.

 Leaves

 This deciduous or evergreen tree has enormous Leaves that are decussate (opposite pairs of leaves have successive pairs at right angles to each other i.e. rotated 90 degrees along the stem when viewed from above – photo 761).
 Leaves are up to 150 x 47cm especially in young plants or on low branches and are simple (have a single blade that may have incisions that are not deep enough to divide the leaf into leaflets).
 They are stiff, leathery and obovate (egg-shaped – with the narrower end at the base) to oblong in shape (photo 761).
-They are the largest simple dicotyledonous leaves in Southern Africa.
+They are the largest simple dicotyledonous leaves in southern Africa.
 Leaves are glabrous (smooth and hairless) and are concentrated at the ends of branches (photo 764).
-They are medium to dark glossy green above and lighter and duller below (photo 761).
-The Midrib and widely spaced lateral Veins (photo 761) are yellowish, distinctively protrude on the lower side and are sunken on the upper side (photo 762).
-The Apex is broadly rounded and the Base either tapers or is rounded and here the midrib is raised and yellowish.
+They are medium to dark glossy green above (photo 762) and lighter and duller below (photo 761).
+The thick Midrib and widely spaced lateral Veins (photo 761) are yellowish, distinctively protrude on the lower side and are sunken on the upper side (photo 762).
+The Apex is broadly rounded and the Base either tapers or is rounded.
 The Margin is rolled under, wavy (photo 762) and may be toothed.
-The Petiole (leaf stalk) is either short or absent.
+The Petiole (leaf stalk) is either absent, short or up to 6cm long.
 When present it can have a swollen base (photo 661).
-After the leaves break off, the petioles leave triangular shaped leaf scars.
+After the leaves break off, the petioles leave triangular shaped leaf scars (visible on the thin vertical young branch – photo 661).
 Stipules (basal appendages of the petiole) are absent.

 Flowers

 The jasmine-scented Flowers develop at branch ends and are creamy to waxy white but turn yellow then brownish with age.
-The long buds are oval and taper towards the apex.
-Flowers occur in upright, terminal or branched clusters.
-They are in cymose (cyme – a broad, more or less flat-topped, determinate flower cluster, with central flowers opening first) panicles (indeterminate, branched inflorescence with stalked flowers).
-The flower branches are stout.
+They occur in upright, terminal or branched clusters.
+Flowers are in cymose (cyme – a broad, more or less flat-topped, determinate flower cluster, with central flowers opening first) panicles (indeterminate, branched inflorescence with stalked flowers).
+The flower branches are stout (photo 391 under Fruit).
 Flowers are bisexual and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 The floral parts are 4-merous (in 4’s).
-The Calyx is coriaceous (leathery) and deeply 4-lobed with overlapping edges (photo 931 under Fruit).
-The Corolla is trumpet shaped and has a tube, which is about 3,5cm long and 8 to 16 petal lobes are present.
+The Calyx is glabrous (smooth and hairless), coriaceous (leathery) and deeply 4-lobed with overlapping edges (photo 391 under Fruit).
+The white to cream Corolla is trumpet shaped and has a tube, which is about 3,5cm long with 8 to 16 petal lobes are present.
 These lobes bend back or spread out.
 Lobes are imbricate (having regularly arranged, overlapping edges, as roof tiles or fish scales) and greenish outside but showing a creamy-white within.
-Stamens are joined at the base.
+Stamens are joined at the base forming a ring.
 They alternate with corolla lobes and emerge, erect through the mouth of the corolla and resemble a crown.
-The Anthers have parallel theca (pollen sacs) that open through longitudinal slits.
-There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) with a superior Ovary that contains many ovules in each locule (compartment).
-The ovary has 2 carpels and rests on a fleshy disc (a more or less fleshy or elevated development of the receptacle).
-The Style ends with a green, oblong Stigma.
+The sagitate (shaped like an arrowhead) Anthers have parallel theca (pollen sacs) that open through longitudinal slits.
+There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) with a superior Ovary that contains many ovules in each of the 2 locules (compartments).
+The ovary rests on a fleshy disc (a more or less fleshy or elevated development of the receptacle).
+The Style ends with a green, oblong, 2-lobed large Stigma.
 The many insects that visit the flowers are probably responsible for pollination.
 Flowers are attractive but difficult to see or photograph because they often occur so high up.
 (Sep-Jan).

 Fruit